jayeshnair29/codeandcrate/_posts/2025-09-18-amazon-great-indian-festival-deals-to-watch.md

 <div style="display: flex; flex-wrap: wrap; align-items: center; margin-bottom: 2rem;">
   <div style="flex: 1; min-width: 200px; margin-right: 1.5rem;">
     This one is a showstopper.
-It's rare to see a current-gen flagship phone like the S24 Ultra get a massive price cut, but the sale price is teased to be **₹71,999**.
+It's rare to see a current-gen flagship phone like the S24 Ultra get a massive price cut, but the sale price is teased to be <strong>Rs 71,999</strong>.
 For anyone who has been waiting to upgrade to a true top-of-the-line phone, this might be the best opportunity of the year.
 The camera and performance on this device are second to none.
     <div class="text-center my-4">
       <a href="https://amzn.to/4nDGtno" class="btn btn-dark" target="_blank" rel="noopener sponsored">Add to Cart on Amazon</a>
     </div>